Mr-BFF/AJSPSWebsite/README.md

 # AJSPSWebsite
-Read the README for more info.
+Read the LICENSE file for more info.